cpruvost/devopsdb/docs/02-terraform.md

 Send the state file to a bucket so that it can be secured and shared between people in the team.
 In order to proceed:

+- In the OCI web console, go to Identity/Compartments and create a compartment "DevOpsDbCompt1" (Update the number 1 in relation with your user number in the Workshop)
 - In the OCI web console, go to Object Storage and create a bucket `MyBucket1ForTerraform` in your compartment (Update the number 1 of Bucket1 in relation with your user number in the Workshop).
 - Upload the current state to your bucket with OCI CLI

 ```shell